LucasPasquevich/Data-Science-Algorithms/README.md

 - Linear Regresion (S-PLUS): Is a regression proyect to predict galaxys redshifts.
 Here I use a classical Linear Regression and a Random Forest Regression algorithm.

-- Santander Customer Transaction Prediction: In this project I applied boosting techniques (Ensemble, Random Rorest, Ada boosting, Gradient boosting, XBG and Ada Boosting), balancing with imbalanced learn, and LIME for feature analysis.
+- Santander Customer Transaction Prediction: In this project I applied boosting techniques (Ensemble, Random Forest, Ada boosting, Gradient boosting, XBG and Cat boosting), balancing with Imbalanced Learn, and LIME for feature analysis.
 I am going to work with a dataset provided in Kaggle by "Banco Santander", where they describe the dataset as:
 "You are provided with an anonymized dataset containing numeric feature variables, the binary target column, and a string ID_code column.
 The task is to predict the value of target column in the test set."